Reverse charge VAT

-This topic describes a generic approach for setting up the reverse charge value-added tax (VAT) for European countries.
+This topic describes a generic approach for setting up reverse charge value-added tax (VAT) for Saudi Arabia and European countries.

-The European Union (EU) Directive let member states determine how they would adapt the generic requirements to local requirements.
-Therefore, in some countries, the Reverse Charge schema is implemented only for some goods and/or services, and there are additional conditions or thresholds on sales amounts.
-In other countries, the responsibility for VAT payment depends on the status of the supplier and the buyer.
+In some countries or regions, the Reverse Charge schema is implemented only for some goods and/or services, and there are additional conditions or thresholds on sales amounts.
+In other countries or regions, the responsibility for VAT payment depends on the status of the supplier and the buyer.
 If the buyer is liable to pay VAT, this fact must be clearly indicated on the invoice that the supplier issues.
 For example, the invoice must include the words "Reverse charge" and must indicate which positions are under the Reverse Charge schema.

 To apply the reverse charge, you must complete the following setup.

 Set up sales tax codes

 We recommend that you use separate sales tax codes for sales operations and purchase operations.

 |Sales tax code for sales||Create a sales tax code for reverse charge sales operations (Tax > Indirect taxes > Sales tax > Sales tax codes).|

 |Sales tax code for purchases||

 Create positive and negative sales tax codes for the reverse charge VAT for purchases (Tax > Indirect taxes > Sales tax > Sales tax codes).